SystemsApproach/ops/control.rst

 Associated with each Slice is a QoS-related profile that governs how traffic that slice carries is to be treated.
 This starts with a `Template` model, which defines the valid (accepted) connectivity settings.
-Aether Operations is responsible for defining these (the features they offer must be supported by the backend subsystems), with enterprises selecting the template they want applied to any instances of the connectivity service they create (e.g., via a drop-down menu).
+The Aether operations team is responsible for defining these (the features they offer must be supported by the backend subsystems), with enterprises selecting the template they want applied to any instances of the connectivity service they create (e.g., via a drop-down menu).
 That is, templates are used to initialize `Slice` objects.
 The `Template` model has the following fields:

 * `sst`, `sd`: Slice identifiers, as specified by 3GPP.
 * `mbr.uplink`, `mbr.downlink`: Maximum uplink and downlink bandwidth.